-- 16.8 The Authority considers it necessary for Hackney Carriage drivers to possess a good working knowledge of the area for which they are licensed, because they can be hired directly, at ranks or on the street. - 16.9 In order to assist the Authority in determining the fitness of an applicant to hold a Hackney Carriage driver's licence, applicants are required to undertake a knowledge test.
-The test will challenge the applicant's knowledge of the highway system in West Lancashire as well as their knowledge of: - The Highway Code (including road signs) - · Basic English language and numeracy - This Policy and relevant licence conditions - UK motoring law and good practice - Customer care - · Disability awareness - Controls required to protect children and vulnerable adults - 16.10 There is a pass mark for each section of the test.
+- 16.8 The Authority considers it necessary for Hackney Carriage drivers to possess a good working knowledge of the area for which they are licensed, because they can be hired directly, at ranks or on the street. - In order to assist the Authority in determining the fitness of an applicant to hold a Hackney Carriage driver's licence, applicants are required to undertake a knowledge test.
+The test will challenge the applicant's knowledge of the highway system in West Lancashire as well as their knowledge of: - The Highway Code (including road signs) - Basic English language and numeracy - This Policy and relevant licence conditions - UK motoring law and good practice - Customer care - Disability awareness - Controls required to protect children and vulnerable adults - 16.10 There is a pass mark for each section of the test.
 A failure in any section will result in a failure of the entire test. - An applicant must pass the knowledge test within 28 days of the date of the relevant DBS disclosure.
-If an applicant fails three.successive knowledge tests, three.successive knowledge tests will be required to wait at least twelve weeks before three.successive knowledge tests will be required to wait at least twelve weeks before three.successive knowledge tests will be required to wait at least twelve will be refused in the application will be refused in th
+If an applicant fails three successive knowledge tests, the application will be refused.
+Applicants shall be required to wait at least twelve weeks before reapplying.
+Applicants that fail a test must pay a resit fee prior to the test date.